alinemendoza/KBlancheBomediano/README.md

 Page 4: Focuses on how music makes people recognize a brand, name, memory associated with it, contains link for the previous page and the home page
 <br>
 <br>

+**the wireframe is not consistent in terms of which webpage to develop...based on the homepage you will work on memories but the webpage will be on Effect --Mam Mendoza**
 Wireframe: https://www.canva.com/design/DAFMleXJ2tM/KEWeZDKYASWHQs36Amg7lw/edit?utm_content=DAFMleXJ2tM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton